daneshlachman/Machine-learning-email_notification-generator/README.md

 ## EN

 This project is a proof of concept from my bachelor thesis about the applicability of machine learning on log files from network equipment to generate email-notifications.
-In order to successfully make predictions and process them subsequently via email, the credentials from the Wifinity email address required.
+In order to successfully make predictions and process them subsequently via email, the credentials from the Wifinity email address are required.